siued/ExtractCompare-Wildbook-database-conversion/src/docs/log.md

 - shares same API, but runs as a docker image and has a web UI
 - exported database to excel for easier access
 - figured out wildbook image workflow
-- todo: seal species not supported, have to classify as zebra_grevys

 **16.5**
 - got underway, started uploading images to wildbook